 When you visit Edinburgh, you’ll notice that the city has two parts, different in both style and age.
 Edinburgh’s history, as we know it today, began 1,000 years ago when the castle was built.
 (The city was named after the 7th century king, Edwin.)
 The castle was built on a volcanic peak as a natural defense against invaders, and the town spread out behind it.

-Noteable buildings in Edinburgh Old Town include St. Giles Cathedral, John Knox House, Canongate Kirk, Edinburgh Castle, and the imposing, superbly gothic Assembly Hall.
-There are also numerous little courtyards and secret gardens tucked away in the narrow closes off the Royal Mile.
-Intrepid adventurers might even enjoy a tour of the Edinburgh underground vaults in the city, such as at Mary King’s Close, a claustrophobic subterranean street where, for several hundred years, the city’s poorest inhabitants lived in squalor.
+These early medieval neighborhoods came to form Edinburgh Old Town.
+It’s a maze of narrow, curving alleys, steep staircases, and towering stone structures.
+Notable buildings in Edinburgh Old Town include St. Giles Cathedral, John Knox House, Canongate Kirk, Edinburgh Castle, and the gothic Assembly Hall.
+Visit courtyards and secret gardens tucked in the narrow closes off the Royal Mile.
+If you’re feeling adventurous, tour the ancient, subterranean streets.

 Compare the two halves of this beautiful city on one of our Scotland Vacations.